 Randy Durband has had two careers in travel and tourism – twenty-plus years in senior leadership positions at some of the finest U.S. tour operators, having served as President for Travcoa, INTRAV, and Clipper Cruise Lines, (brands within TUI Travel plc), plus Executive Vice President of Tauck World Discovery.
 Following that, in his second travel and tourism career, Randy advanced the work of Sustainable Tourism as an advisor, consultant, and speaker.
 He brings his knowledge of the business of travel, his global network of travel professionals, and a passion for sustainability to support the GSTC and the general sustainable tourism movement.
 He has held several board positions and committee memberships in travel and tourism organizations, and is a frequent speaker on sustainable tourism issues.

-Ayako Ezaki is Co-Founder and Head of Knowledge Management & Communications at TrainingAid, an international tourism and training company offering online training courses and skills development opportunities for tourism industry professionals.
-Having worked for over eight years in tourism professional training and education in the non-profit sector, Ayako specializes in content building, educational program design, and project planning.
-She also brings many years of experience in online communications, social media marketing, and web publishing.
-Through TrainingAid’s partnership with the GSTC, Ayako serves as Training Director to develop, manage and market the GSTC Sustainable Tourism Training Program.
-In addition, Ayako is part of the global advisory board of Good and Green Guides, serves on the judging panel for Wild Asia’s Responsible Tourism Awards, and is a member of Ecotourism Japan’s organizer team.
+Ayako Ezaki is Co-Founder and Director of Training Strategies & Development at TrainingAid, an international tourism and training company offering training and skills development opportunities for tourism industry professionals.
+Having worked for more than a decade in tourism professional training and education, Ayako specializes in content building, educational program design, training facilitation and project planning.
+She also brings many years of experience in online communications and content marketing.
+Through TrainingAid’s partnership with the GSTC, Ayako serves as Training Director to develop, manage and market the GSTC Sustainable Tourism Training Program, and over the last few years has worked with hundreds of tourism industry professionals from around the world supporting sustainability practices for tourism businesses and destinations.
+In addition, Ayako serves as the Expert Coordinator for Tourism Declares Climate Emergency, a global network of tourism industry stakeholders coming together to make tourism more climate positive.

-Emi Kaiwa specializes in tourism and hospitality, sustainable tourism, project management and administration, and is experienced in the regions of Europe, Africa and Asia.
-Working in different industries and countries given Emi a varied skillset and the ability to multitask and handle multiple projects simultaneously.
-Prior to joining GSTC, Emi worked with the leading sustainability organizations, such as University of Cagliari, South Sardinia, SWITCH-Asia, and Pacific Asia Travel Association (PATA).
-Emi holds a M.B.A in Tourism from University in Thailand, with a concentration in sustainable tourism in Asia.
+Emi Kaiwa specializes in tourism and hospitality, sustainable tourism, project management, membership engagement, corporate sustainability and fundraising, and is experienced in the regions of Europe, Africa, and Asia.
+Working with profit and non-profit organizations in different industries and countries have given Emi a varied skillset and the ability to multitask and handle multiple projects simultaneously.
+Prior to joining GSTC, Emi worked with the leading sustainability organizations, such as WWF (World Wild Fund for Nature) Japan, University of Cagliari, South Sardinia, and Pacific Asia Travel Association (PATA).
+Emi holds an MBA in Tourism from University in Thailand, with a concentration in sustainable tourism in Asia.
 She is currently based in Tokyo, Japan.

 David Andrés Ortegón-Martínez, Associate Technical Director